ejneyland/django_redidit/README.md

 users have a key-combination (username:password) allowing control over that profile's

-developement by: Ethan, Christian

-using Python on a Django framework

-(later) connect to a database for storing posts and comments

-(later) connect to third-party cloud storage to store user.image uploads

-### To-Do:

-User
-- create method to allow user to delete their User

-Post
-- create method to allow user to create Post
-- create method to allow user to edit Post
-  - post must display a last-modified date/time
-  - restrict which fields can be modified (i.e. cannot edit date published or user)

-Comment
-- comments can be made on a Post, Post.comments = [],
-- but no comments sub-thread off other comments (for now)
-- one Post can have several Comment instances
-- like/dislike function and count
+comments can be made on a Post, Post.comments = [], but no comments sub-thread off other comments (for now) one Post can have several Comment instances like/dislike function and count